kellyluo25/recollectives/_posts/2023-06-26-exsanguinate.md

   - interregnums
 ---

-###### here's a little experiment mixing dialogue with script stage direction. meant to evoke those cut scenes in films where characters have hours-long distance conversation spliced into a few spare minutes. there's a sparseness to it.
+###### here's experimental fiction mixing dialogue with script stage direction. meant to evoke those cut scenes in films where characters have hours-long distance conversation spliced into a few spare minutes. there's a sparseness to it.

 <br />